401d37-Final-Project/devpendency-app/README.md

 # The Devpendency Application

-Mobile app for the developer on-the-go, bringing several convenient resources to one place.
+**React Native** mobile app for the developer on-the-go, bringing several convenient resources to one place.
 Provides multiple feature in a clean, easily-navigable user interface.

 ### Features